Lions Club of Soldiers Point

 They want to provide a service for other people or services that are in need

-Lions Clubs are an incorporated body clubs and can apply for Government and community grants stretching a much further reach with funding for community projects.
+Lions Clubs are an incorporated body club and can apply for Government and community grants.
 We make a difference.

 About Soldiers Point